 Email is the Internet's first killer app.
 While many may now favor text messaging, email is used by billions of people each day.
 And whereas employees may pay for there own text messages, and therefore not want the company to send them any, the employer generally owns the work email address.
 Consider email a staple notification-type for any workplace.

 Email is not perfect though.
 20% of emails do not reach the recipient's inbox.
 They may be blocked by the sender's gateway, corporate firewalls, individual email spam filters or other technical breakdowns.
 Further, emails can be delayed through no fault of the sender or receiver.
 While most emails are delivered within a second or two, it can be much longer.
 While the occasional delayed or missed email is inevitable, there are steps you can take to ensure visitor reception email notifications come through quickly.

 Most organizations, and likely yours, have adopted a corporate instant messaging service.
 There are many reasons including collaboration, security and saving money versus alternative communication mediums, for example, international phone calls.

 The best iPad receptionists, like Greetly, offer Slack integrations.
 While less pervasive overall than texting, if your organization uses Slack, this is where they are checking for new information throughout the work day.
 Also like SMS, Slack notifications are also delivered virtually instantaneous, often in less than a second.

 So which reception notifications are right for you?
 All of them!

 Different employees have different tools, styles and preferences.
 Select a digital receptionist that offers the speed of SMS and Slack, standardization of voice calls and high availability of email.
-Make sure each employee can make their own decisions as to which reception notifications they receive.
+Give each employee the power to choose which reception notifications they will receive.

 -- Dave from Greetly